nolanlawson/rollup-plugin-inline-typeof/README.md

 a Rollup module (e.g. `isNull()`, `isUndefined()`), and replace each invocation of `typeof` with a function call.

 Since Rollup handles
-all module definitions, we can guarantee that there will only be one instance of each function, and we can also guarantee that collisions will be intelligently handled (Rollup will replace the function names with `isNull$1()` etc. in the case of collisions.)
+all module definitions, we can guarantee that there will only be one instance of each function for the entire bundle, and we can also guarantee that collisions will be intelligently handled.
+(Rollup will replace the function names with `isNull$1()` etc. in the case of collisions.)

 ## Notes